-Oxford Station is a vital gateway to Oxford however it is in need of significant upgrading, both in terms of operational performance and passenger provision.
-Plans to redevelop the station have intensified in the past few years as it has become evident that its long-term needs will soon outstrip its capacity.
+Oxford Station is a gateway to the city, but is in need of significant upgrading, in terms of operational performance and passenger provision.
+Plans to redevelop the station have intensified over the past few years, as it has become clear that long-term needs will soon outstrip the station’s capacity.

 The masterplan outlines the long-term vision for the station and its surrounding area.
 The intention is to deliver a new multi-modal interchange station that meets Oxford’s long-term rail needs and is of high quality because it’s an important gateway to the city.